Skip to main content

 Speakers:

-• Rebecca Griffiths, NHS England
+• Rebecca Griffiths, Net Zero & Sustainability Lead, NHS England

-• Gerard Harkin, Roche Diagnostics Ltd
+• Gerard Harkin, Head of Social Value, Roche Diagnostics Ltd

-• Dave Sweeney, Cheshire and Merseyside ICB
+• Dave Sweeney, Associate Director of Sustainability and Partnerships, NHS Cheshire and Merseyside

 Mission Critical: Quantifying social wellbeing created by real estate